andywalton7/sdk-test/source/includes/_manifest_consignments_from_query.md

 Once you've created a consignment, allocated it to a carrier service and printed labels for it, you're ready to manifest it.
 To manifest a consignment, use the **[Manifest Consignments From Query](https://docs.electioapp.com/#/api/ManifestConsignmentsFromQuery)** endpoint.

 <aside class="info">
-  In the context of SortedPRO, the term "manifest" refers to advising the carrier of all the consignments/packages to be collected from the shipper.
+  In the context of SortedPRO, the term "manifest" refers to advising the carrier that the consignment in question needs to be collected from the shipper.
 </aside>

 The **Manifest Consignments From Query** endpoint enables you to use a query to select consignments to be manifested.
 You can select consignments via the following criteria: